-Six Things Aspiring Spies Can Learn From The Football Transfer Window
+Six Aspiring Things A Spy Can Learn From Football

-As the transfer window gently shuts on what was a very quiet January, its time to reflect on the various comings and goings and also to wonder why Aaron Lennon looked so sad to be signing for Everton.
-As with any and all transfer windows, theres an impressive degree of intelligence gathering, stealth and secret recruiting going on behind the scenes, suggesting there's a thing or two aspiring spies could learn from the beautiful game.
+As the transfer window gently shuts on what was a very quiet January, it's time to reflect on the various comings and goings and also to wonder why Aaron Lennon looked so sad to be signing for Everton.
+As with any transfer windows, there's an impressive degree of intelligence gathering, stealth and secret recruiting going on behind the scenes, suggesting there's a thing or two aspiring spies could learn from the beautiful game.

 Lesson 1: Louis Van Gaal and the element of (massive) surprise

 There's always a surprise transfer or two in any window - Craig Davies signing for Verona or Craig Bellamy signing for Cardiff, for example - but it's a rare thing when it's the player himself that ends up surprised, especially when the club that comes calling is none other than Manchester United.
 But that's what happened to 21-year-old Bolton Wanderers fullback Andy Kellett this window, who was so taken aback by Louis Van Gaal's approach that he suspected he was being wound up by his own boss, Dougie Freedman.
 Kellett, a fringe player who had made just four senior appearances for Bolton, had been expecting to be loaned out to League Two Plymouth Argyle, a team where he'd already had a loan spell to gain experience.

 But on the final day of the January 2015 transfer window, United made their approach.
 Sadly (or not, depending on how it works out for him), United only wanted Andy for their under-21s team, but since he's already a full professional with Bolton, they had to treat it like a normal transfer.
 No wonder the poor lad thought he was being taken for a ride.

 Lesson 2: Mark Hughes and the value of covert intelligence gathering